visualDust/gavin.gong.host/blog/2024-02-18-get-started-with-cuda-programming/index.md

 ## Prerequisites

 Before you get get started with CUDA programming, please make sure:
-- You have at least one NVIDIA GPU on your computer
+- You have at least one NVIDIA GPU on your computer(Pascal or newer)
 - [NVIDIA Driver](https://www.nvidia.com/download/index.aspx) is installed
 - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) is installed, please also make sure you select also install [nsight](https://developer.nvidia.com/nsight-systems) when installing CUDA on windows, or install cuda-tools(which should include nsight system) separately when installing on linux.
 - [`nvcc` Compiler](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html) is ready (which should be ready itself after you have CUDA installed)